All Episodes

 It's in the Daily Beast.

-One day, after the Iowa caucuses effectively botched by the disastrous rollout, billionaire Michael Bloomberg announced that he intended to capitalize on the chaos in the Hawkeye State by doubling the advertising budget of his presidential campaign.
+One day, after the Iowa caucuses, effectively botched by the disastrous rollout, billionaire Michael Bloomberg announced that he intended to capitalize on the chaos in the Hawkeye State by doubling the advertising budget of his presidential campaign.

-But in addition to a flood of traditional advertising on television, radio, online targets, uh, and targeting Super Tuesday voters, the campaign's advertising budget includes a strategy familiar to every other startup with tons of cash and a questionable business model, paying influencers to make it seem cool.
+But in addition to a flood of traditional advertising on television, radio, online targets, and targeting Super Tuesday voters, the campaign's advertising budget includes a strategy familiar to every other startup with tons of cash and a questionable business model, paying influencers to make it seem cool.

-Now, this is this is a booming business.
+Now, this is a booming business.

 I don't know if you know what this is yet.

-But anyway, so the Bloomberg campaign is now begun quietly, a campaign uh of branding content marketplaces, what it is, which connects social media influencers with brands who want to advertise to their followers to pitch influencers on creating content, highlighting why they love Mike Bloomberg, but they get paid to love Mike Bloomberg.
+But anyway, so the Bloomberg campaign has now begun quietly, a campaign of branding content marketplace is what it is, which connects social media influencers with brands who want to advertise to their followers to pitch influencers on creating content highlighting why they love Mike Bloomberg.

 They pay you big money for that.